Goldinteractive/Sackmesser/README.md

 ## Changelog

+### v0.1.9
+  * updated: gird system - now it works also with the new Compass version (1.0.1) and it's backword compatible
+  * added: Watezz to the team members

 ### v0.1.8
   * modified: config -> _config folder has been updated according to our new project setup standards